riggedCoinflip/IM_VG-B/README.md

 ## How to use it?
 You start in the customer process "create request for insurance" where you enter the customer details in a form.
-This form is sent to the VG AG which processes the data further.
+This form is being send to the VG AG which processes the data further.
 3 possible end states can be reached:
-- The user is not allowed for the insurance.
+- The user is ineligible  for the insurance.
 No police got created.
 - The user is eligible for an insurance.
-A police got created but the user cancelled it.
+A police got created, but the user cancelled it.
 - The user is eligible for an insurance.
-A police got created and the user did not cancel it.
+A police got created, and the user did not cancel it.
 The police is active.

 ### Installation and Setup
 #### Prerequisites